kanors-emr/VedaOnline-documentation/source/pages/Navigator.rst

 * Start from Scratch - This button delete the previous model data from database and pulls all the file from github repository.
 You have to resynchronize your model.
 Reports Module data will not be deleted.
 * Pull - Here all the files from git repository will be pulled but all your data in VedaOnline database will not change.
 * Commits - Check your GitHub commits directly on VedaOnline.
-* Email CHeckbox - After Synchronization is finished, if this checkbox is unchecked then VO will not send you the email.
+* Email Checkbox - After Synchronization is finished, if this checkbox is unchecked then VO will not send you the email.
 * Synchronize - It will process all templates in the application folder marked(Selected files) as ToImport(orange)
 * Options Menu
    * NoSeedValue Scenario